ebjornset/DryGen/docs/verbs/options-from-commandline.md

 #replace-token-in-output-file: string
 #verb: string
 ```
-{% include notification.html
+{% include notification.html status="is-dark"
-message="You can generate the same template your self with the command `dry-gen options-from-commandline --verb options-from-commandline`."
+message="You can generate the same template your self with the command

+`dry-gen options-from-commandline --verb options-from-commandline`"
 %}